Dale Emery: Career

 Emery finished the 1973 season in spectacular fashion.
-"Moogoo$e" McEwen, though successful as a match racer, had yet to win his first NHRA national event; his 1973 Duster qualified #17 and only made the field at all after Bobby Rowe could not race.
+"Mongoose" McEwen, though successful as a match racer, had yet to win his first NHRA national event; his 1973 Duster qualified #17 and only made the field at all after Bobby Rowe could not race.
 Emery reached the semifinal (having recorded a best pass of 6.28), where he faced Don "The Snake" Prudhomme, who was eager to face teammate McEwen.
 Going to the staging lights, Emery had a fuel line fitting leaking at one injector, but hoped it would survive the pass.
 Instead, the supercharger exploded and the body blew off the chassis, flipping the car over and slamming into the hay bales at the end of the strip.